nintra/hoodie-plugin-imagine/README.md

-// a preview image will be returned by a progress call (.add and .update only) previewImage.id; // final id of the image, keep it for later ;) previewImage.dataUrl; // dataUrl of resized image previewImage.width; // dataUrl of resized image previewImage.height; // dataUrl of resized image
+// a preview image will be returned by a progress call (.add and .update only) previewImage.id; // final id of the image, keep it for later ;) previewImage.dataUrl; // dataUrl of resized image previewImage.width; // width of resized image previewImage.height; // height of resized image previewImage.canvas; // canvas used for resizing, you can copy it to show a preview

 // an image object has an id property and a url method. image.id;